The Rainforest Alliance and SAN Plan of Action

 Reviewing findings to determine how the next generation SAN standards with respect to worker welfare can be improved.

 Update: Worker rights experts and other stakeholders are providing valuable input in the next revision of the SAN standard, now underway.
-Meanwhile, we will continue to use the in-depth protocols to guide us in taking effective measures to improve safety and quality of life for workers on certified farms.
+Meanwhile, we will continue to use the newly developed in-depth protocols to guide us in taking effective measures to improve safety and quality of life for workers on certified farms.
 SAN authorized auditors will base their evaluations – additionally to SAN’s Sustainable Agriculture Standards criteria - on the indicators of critical criterion 5.10 detailed on page 21 of the official General Interpretation Guide - Sustainable Agriculture Standard.

 Meeting regularly with leading human-rights and worker-protection organizations that can advise us how to best to meet our objectives of:

 - Correcting and preventing non-conformances; and

 - Determining where risk of non-conformances are highest.

 SAN is developing a Best Practice Manual to guide and support tea plantation managers in their efforts to continuously improve workplace conditions in order to eliminate and prevent sexual harassment and discrimination.